The Best Nootropics for Focus in 2026: What Actually Works (and What Doesn't)

 Most people associate creatine with muscle.
 Fair enough.
 But your brain uses roughly 20% of your body's total energy, and creatine plays a direct role in how neurons produce ATP.
 That's enough to earn it a spot among the best nootropics for focus, even if it's not the first compound people think of.

-A 2024 systematic review and meta-analysis evaluated randomized controlled trials from 1993 to 2024 and concluded that creatine monohydrate supplementation confers beneficial effects on cognitive function in adults, particularly in the domains of memory, attention, and executive function.
+A 2024 systematic review and meta-analysis (Xu et al., Frontiers in Nutrition) evaluated randomized controlled trials published between 1993 and 2024 and concluded that creatine monohydrate supplementation confers beneficial effects on cognitive function in adults, particularly in the domains of memory, attention, and executive function.

 Even more striking: a 2024 study published in Scientific Reports found that a single dose of creatine improved cognitive performance during sleep deprivation and induced measurable changes in cerebral high-energy phosphates.
 Your brain literally had more fuel to think with.

-Why it ranks #4: Creatine is cheap, safe, and well-studied.
+Why it ranks #4: Creatine is cheap (as low as $0.05 per 5 g serving), safe, and well-studied.
 The cognitive benefits are real, but they're most noticeable under stress or sleep debt.
 For daily focus in well-rested adults, the effect is subtler than the compounds above.

 5. Citicoline (CDP-Choline): The Acetylcholine Builder